Brickman Group - Transcriptional Basis for Cell Fate Choice

 Annika Charlotte Sell PhD Fellow E-mail

-Christina Maria Schuh PhD Fellow +4535332661 E-mail
+Christina Maria Schuh Research Assistant +4535332661 E-mail

 Joshua Mark Brickman Professor E-mail

-Madeleine Linneberg-Agerholm PhD Fellow E-mail
+Madeleine Linneberg-Agerholm Research Assistant E-mail

 Maria Agueda Ingles Pedreno Laboratory Assistant E-mail

-Maria Cristina Pires Clérigo Research Assistant E-mail
+Maria Clérigo Research Assistant E-mail

-Marta Perera Pérez Research Assistant E-mail
+Marta Perera Pérez Postdoc E-mail

 Molly Pleasants Lowndes Assistant Professor E-mail

-Rita S. Monteiro Assistant Professor +4550229130 E-mail
+Rita S. Monteiro Researcher +4550229130 E-mail

 Robert Alexander Bone Assistant Professor E-mail